-Designed as a hub for sharing memories and information about children’s homes, this site is particularly good for finding obscure orphanages, funds or charities set up to care for children of particular occupations or locations.
+Designed as a hub for sharing memories and information about children’s homes, this site is particularly good for finding obscure orphanage records, such as those set up to care for children of particular occupations or locations.

-Barnardo’s traces its history back to a ragged school in the East End, opened by Thomas Barnardo to care for children orphaned by an outbreak of cholera.
+Barnardo’s traces its history back to a ragged school in London‘s East End, opened by Thomas Barnardo to care for children orphaned by an outbreak of cholera.

 A boys’ orphanage at Stepney Causeway opened in 1870, and by the time of his death in 1905, Barnardo’s cared for more than 8,500 children in almost 100 homes.

 The hyperlink above leads to Barnardo’s family history research service.
-For a £25 fee you’ll be provided with the circumstances leading to a child’s admission, details of any known family members, certificates, school reports, and any photographs of the child and the places where they lived.
+For a £25 fee you’ll be provided with orphanage records including circumstances leading to a child’s admission, details of any known family members, certificates, school reports, and any photographs of the child and the places where they lived.

-This guide from TNA is more focused on records created by central government departments, than about individuals.
+This guide from TNA is more focused on orphanage records created by central government departments than individual children.

 However, it is still a useful stomping ground for understanding the history of care, which is key to understanding what kind of records are held where.
-It also links to associated guides to help you research adoptions, child migration and Poor Law material, and of course you can search the online catalogue discovery.nationalarchives.gov.uk to find records of specific institutions that might survive in record offices and smaller archives.
+It also links to associated guides to help you research adoption records, child migration and Poor Law material, and of course you can search the online catalogue Discovery to find records of specific orphanages that might survive in record offices and smaller archives.

-“The Hidden Lives website (hiddenlives.org.uk) is a treasure trove of material from the archives of the Children’s Society (originally the Waifs and Strays Society), formerly one of the major providers of children’s homes in Britain.
+“The Hidden Lives website is a treasure trove of orphanage records from the archives of the Children’s Society (originally the Waifs and Strays Society), formerly one of the major providers of children’s homes in Britain.

 “Apart from parental death, these included the child’s illegitimacy, neglect, abandonment or homelessness, and the parents’ mental health problems or involvement in matters such as alcohol abuse, domestic violence and prostitution.

-The website has information about accessing childhood care files, plus lists of local authority contacts for records of council-run homes.
+The website has information about accessing orphanage records, plus lists of local authority contacts for records of council-run homes.

 Discover the history of the famous hospital established in 1739 by Thomas Coram to care for babies who were at risk of abandonment.

-The Canadian archives website brings together databases and other material, for example passenger lists, that can help you trace any relatives who were sent overseas as children.
+The Canadian archives website brings together databases and other material, for example passenger lists, that can help you trace orphanage records for any relatives who were sent overseas as children.